Effective: Fall 2016

 |HUM 100||Introduction to Visual Arts (or above)||3|

 |MUS 101||Fundamentals of Music (or above)||3|

 |Modern College Mathematics|

 and Calculus II

-Students are required to complete one (1) Program elective from DPR.
-Recommended DPR courses to select from include the following options:
+Students are required to complete one (1) Program elective from CS.
+Recommended CS courses include the following options: